 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-Business costs, such as rent, that are constant whatever the quantity of goods or services produced.
+Business costs, such as rent, that are constant whatever the amount of goods produced.

 expenses, outgoings, disbursements, overheads, running costs, operating costs, fixed costsView synonyms